 Due to their people-focused role, CPOs are frequently a part of the HR function or often have an HR background.
 In fact, some consider the CPO to be the highest HR role because they arguably focus on the most critical HR duty – hiring and retaining happy and productive employees.

 Unlike the first two roles, Chief Administrative Officers (CAOs) are less people-focused and more operations-driven.
-Their job is to oversee companies’ day-to-day operations, monitor output, and ensure high service delivery.
+As such, the CAO job responsibilities include:

 In many ways, the job of a CAO seems similar to that of a COO.
 Both roles are operations-driven, and, as members of the C-suite, they both report to the CEO and board of directors and work closely with senior management.
 However, that’s where the similarities end.
 While the CAO role is regarded as more permanent and inflexible, the COO is chameleon-like, molding to fit whatever requirements the CEO or board have regarding the role.

-While the roles of CPO, CHRO, and CAO include apparent areas of overlap, there’s enough distinction amongst their duties to set them up as distinct positions.
+While the roles of CPO, CHRO, and CAO include apparent areas of overlap, there’s enough distinction between their duties to establish them as distinct positions.
 Therefore, apart from a need to specifically assign recruitment to one of the CPO or CHRO, each office can coexist in the same organization.

 That said, this is likely a luxury that only large organizations can enjoy.
 In smaller organizations, it’s more likely that a single office will carry out the duties inherent in each position, or the CAO role may be farmed out to HR in conjunction with line managers.

-Read more of our industry-leading diversity recruiting resources to see why Cowen Partners is a leading diversity and inclusion executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Read more of our industry-leading diversity recruiting resources to see why Cowen Partners is a leading human resources executive search firm in Dallas, Los Angeles, Anchorage, New York City, Chicago, Seattle, Atlanta, St. Louis, Milwaukee, and beyond:

 Cowen Partners Executive Search provides HR recruitment services to all major and minor industries including: